-3 Reasons to Give Up Gluten (That You’d Never Suspect)
+3 Reasons to Give Up Gluten (You’d Never Guess)

 Maybe you’ve toyed with the idea of giving up gluten, or at least limiting it somewhat, but you haven’t made the leap just yet.
 After all, you haven’t been diagnosed as gluten sensitive or celiac.
 Well, you probably didn’t know that an estimated 99% of the people who have either gluten intolerance or celiac disease are never diagnosed.